 You cannot visit the very east of East Sussex without being instinctively drawn to Winchelsea.
-It feels like a quiet if beautiful village perched on top of a hill.
+It is a quiet and beautiful village perched on top of a hill.
 But it’s much more than that!
 And despite its diminutive size, it is in fact a town.

 A look back

-The original Winchelsea (Old Winchelsea) was largely obliterated in a great storm in 1287.
-As a result, New Winchelsea was built in its current position not far from Rye from about 1288.
-It’s laid out and designed in a sort of grid style and underneath it, there is a network of rather intriguing cellars, some with vaulted roofs of Caen stone.
+The Great Storm of 1287 was so ferocious that over night, it completely re-shaped parts of the Sussex coast.
+The original Winchelsea (Old Winchelsea) was built on a shingle peninsula that jutted out into the sea at the entrance to the natural harbour mouth leading to Rye.
+The old town was largely obliterated in the storm and so from 1288, New Winchelsea was built in its current position not far from Rye.
+It’s laid out and designed in a grid style and underneath it, there is a network of rather intriguing cellars, some with vaulted roofs of Caen stone.

-Certainly, by the 14th century, Winchelsea must have been a very different place to what it is now, bustling with life, a centre of shipbuilding, trade, fishing, and wine.
-And perhaps the odd pirate as well!
+Winchelsea of that era must have been a very different place to what it is now, bustling with life, a centre of shipbuilding, trade, sailors, fishing and wine.
+And perhaps the odd pirate as well.

 A stroll around